Date last updated: 19 October 2017

 Getting support from others

 You might want to share your experiences and get support from friends or other single parents who have been through similar changes.
-Joining a Gingerbread friendship group or chatting to other single parents in the Gingerbread online forums can be helpful.
-There is even a forum thread on self-employment.
-You can also keep up to date with the latest information from Gingerbread by liking our Facebook page and following us on Twitter.
+Joining a group, like a Gingerbread friendship group or chatting to other single parents in our online forums can be helpful and supportive.
+There are forum threads on both full-time and part-time work.